giuthas/satkit/README.md

 ![SATKIT GUI](SATKIT_UI.png)

-Tools for processing ultrasound speech data.
-While currently these tools mainly work on tongue and larynx ultrasound.
-In future, the toolkit will include facilities for processing other kinds of articulatory data.
+Tools for processing speech data.
+While currently these tools mainly work on tongue and larynx ultrasound as well as audio, in future, the toolkit will include facilities for processing other kinds of articulatory data.
 The first two tools to be implemented are Optical Flow and Pixel Difference.

 Optical Flow tracks local changes in ultrasound frames and estimates the flow field based on these.